markfink/markfink-site/_posts/2020-03-24-micropython-on-esp8266.md

 # Terminal

 Normally during development I power my wemos D1 mini boards via a USB mini cable.
-Conveniently a serial connection is available using the same cable to check what is going on on the board.
+Conveniently a serial connection is available using the same cable so I can check what is going on on the board.

 I use picocom (because screen gives me some trouble):